 Alisa Wolberg’s Lab

 Cardiovascular disease is the leading cause of death and disability in the Western world.
 In addition, abnormal blood clotting contributes to the pathophysiology of many diseases, including cancer, infection, and autoimmune and inflammatory disorders.
 We study cellular, biochemical, and biophysical mechanisms that mediate blood coagulation using state-of-the-art technologies including in vivo, ex vivo, and in vitro models.
-Our goal is to develop new treatments for blood disorders.
+Our goal is to advance understanding of molecular mechanisms that regulate normal biology, identify mechanisms that are altered in disease, and develop new treatments for disorders involving blood cells and proteins.

 Some facts about thrombosis and bleeding: